- 1 What is a deep vein thrombosis?

 - Take appropriate medication to avoid developing new thrombi.

-Diagnosis and treatment of thrombosis in the leg
+Diagnosis of thrombosis in the leg

 The diagnosis of thrombosis in the leg is based on a physical examination to detect any possible symptoms.